 DATEM is not natural as it is made from chemical synthesis.
 Acetic acid, tartaric acid, glycerol and fatty acids are the main raw materials.

-Yes, DATEM is halal, complies with the diet policy of Muslims and we can find some China manufacturers certificated with MUI halal.
+Yes, DATEM is halal, complies with the policy “Materials should not be derived from: pork or its derivatives, Khamr (alcoholic beverages) or khamr derivatives which are physically separated from Khamr, blood, carrion, and parts of a human body.”
+We can find some China manufacturers certificated with MUI halal.

 Yes, it is kosher pareve.
 We can find some suppliers certificated with kosher in OU Kosher.